michaeljosephpurdy/michaeljosephpurdy.github.io/content/posts/egg-plant-game-jam-25/devlog-7/index.md

 ```

 You can read more about `tiny-ecs` filter functions [here](http://bakpakin.github.io/tiny-ecs/doc/index.html#Filter_functions).
-I'm not entirely sure which I prefer yet; the helper functions are helpful, but is a step backwards in type-safety.
+I'm not entirely sure which I prefer yet; the helper functions are more concise, but are a step backwards in type-safety.

 The `WalkerEntity`, like any other entity added to the world, will be added to any system that it passes the filter for.